-- CD The cost domain is an n by k nonnegative matrix of the task costs - QD The quality domain is an n by k, nonnegative matrix of the task quality parameters, where the quality parameters are between [0,1] - ND The nonrenewable resource domain is an n by $k \cdot \eta$ nonnegative matrix of nonrenewable resource demands, where η is the number of types of nonrenewable resources - RD The renewable resource domain is an n by $k \cdot \rho$ nonnegative matrix of renewable resource demands, where ρ is the number of types of renewable resources
+- CD The cost domain is an n by k nonnegative matrix of the task costs - QD The quality domain is an n by k, nonnegative matrix of the task quality parameters, where the quality parameters are between [0,1] - ND The nonrenewable resource domain is an n by $k \cdot \eta$ nonnegative matrix of nonrenewable resource demands, where $\eta$ is the number of types of nonrenewable resources. - RD The renewable resource domain is an n by $k \cdot \rho$ nonnegative matrix of renewable resource demands, where $\rho$ is the number of types of renewable resources.

 The optional domains can be either ignored or filled in with zero values.
-In this study, we always used the LD, TD and CD domains, and if there are renewable resources, the RD was also filled in, but if there is no information regarding resources, the RD was ignored.
+In this study, we always used the LD, TD and CD domains, and if there were renewable resources, the RD was also filled in, but if there was no information regarding resources, the RD was ignored.
 The applied database does not contain quality data; therefore, QD was omitted.
 The study focuses only on the structure, time-related and (renewable) resource demands; therefore, a nonrenewable domain was not used.
 Since the real-life database counts of the task and resource costs can also be calculated from the multiplication of resource and time demands, CD was not ignored.
 However, in this study, the costs were not analyzed.

 If the logic domain of the UMP contains supplementary tasks and/or flexible dependencies, the minimal (maximal) makespan of the project (henceforth, the total project time [TPT]) can be specified.
-When the supplementary tasks and all supplementary dependencies are excluded from (included), project Kosztyán (2015) (see the example in Figure 5) are called minimal (maximal) project structures, denoted as S{\min} (S{\max}).
+When the supplementary tasks and all supplementary dependencies are excluded from (included), project (Kosztyán, 2015) (see the example in Fig. 5) are called minimal (maximal) project structures, denoted as $S{\min}$ ( $S{\max}$ ).

-In the case of an early schedule, the maximal (minimal) resource use occurs when all supplementary tasks are included in (excluded from) the project while all flexible dependencies are excluded from (included in) the project structure.
-These structures are henceforth called maxi-min (minimax) project structures denoted as S{maximin} (S{minimax}) (see the left side of Figure 5 and Equations (2) through (5)).
+In the case of an early schedule, maximal (minimal) resource use occurs when all supplementary tasks are included in (excluded from) the project while all flexible dependencies are excluded from (included in) the project structure.
+These structures are henceforth called maximin (minimax) project structures denoted as $S{\text{maximin}}$ ( $S{\text{minimax}}$ ) (see the left side of Fig. 5 and Eqs.
+(2) through (5)).